 PageDown.
 With the

 ArrowDown keys you can cycle through the

 Another way to search for methods, classes or packages is to use the view filter at the bottom of the call tree.
 Here you can enter a comma-separated list of filter expressions.
 Filter expressions that start with a "-" are like ignored filters.
-Expression that start with a "!" are like compact filters.
+Expressions that start with a "!" are like compact filters.
 All other expressions are like profiled filters.
 Just like for the filter settings, the initial filter type determines if classes are included or excluded by default.

 Clicking on the icon to the left of the view settings text field shows the view filter options.
 By default, the matching mode is "Contains", but "Starts with" may be more appropriate when searching for particular packages.

 Another way to view the call tree is as a flame graph.
 You can show the entire call tree or a portion of it as a flame graph by invoking the associated call tree analysis.

 A flame graph shows the entire content of a call tree in one image.
 Calls originate at the bottom of the flame graph and propagate towards the top.
 The children of each node are arranged in the row directly above it.
 Child nodes are sorted alphabetically and are centered on their parent node.
 Due to the self-time that is spent in each node, the "flames" get progressively more narrow toward the top.
 More information about nodes is displayed in the tool tip where you can mark text to copy it to the clipboard.

 If the tool tip near the mouse cursor disturbs your analysis, you can lock it with the button in its upper right corner and then move it to a convenient location with the gripper at the top of the tool tip.
 The same button or a double click on the flame graph close the tool tip.